stilinsk/dbt_zero_to_hero/README.md

 **ORCHESTRATION APPROACH USING DAGSTER**

-Go one directory up from dbtlearn go back to dbt_project folder and install the `requirements.txt` folder using  `pip  install -r requirements.txt' this install dagster-dbt for us to run dagster our dagster name will be dbt_dagster_project and rememebr we are still it dbt_project folder path not dbtlearn
+Go one directory up from dbtlearn go back to dbt_project folder and install the `requirements.txt` folder using  `pip  install -r requirements.txt` this install dagster-dbt for us to run dagster our dagster name will be dbt_dagster_project and rememebr we are still it dbt_project folder path not dbtlearn

 `dagster-dbt project scaffold --project-name dbt_dagster_project --dbt-project-dir=dbtlearn`